con321dude/EditorAssigning/README.md

+THIS CODE ONLY FUNCTIONS FOR A SPECIFIC USER ON SPRINGER'S WEBSITE

 Requirements to get this code working!:

 Step 1: INSTALL PYTHON: go to command prompt and send "python"... this will bring you to microsoft store to download python